core

 get_scan Link

-Get or create a Scan instance in the local database.
+Get Scan instance in the local database.

 Parameters: